 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
-At national level on average 2 council members have qualifications below a diploma, whilst provincially on average 1 council member has qualifications below a diploma.
-In Ekurhuleni East FET College 2 of the council members have a qualification below diploma - in line with the national trend.
+At national level on average 2 council members have qualifications below a diploma.
+The college has 4 council members with qualifications below a diploma, while province has only 1.
+These figures suggest a relatively high level of education amongst council members.